Skip to content

 Finished your manuscript but want eyes on it before you click publish?
 Or written the first 20k and stalled out wondering if you should even finish the darn thing?

 I’m a writer too.
-I know what it’s like to be stuck.
+I know what it’s like to be sick of your story.

 As someone who’s revised for the sake of revising, I can confidently say there is no limit on how many changes you can make to a manuscript.
 There will always be another sentence to rewrite, another plot point to revisit, another character’s eye color to change.
 You’ve heard “if you build it, they will come?”
 Well, “if you reread it, you will revise.”
 Knowing when to stop, hand the manuscript to someone else, and say “I’m not looking at it until they give me their thoughts” is one of the most powerful tools in your toolbox.
 It doesn’t matter if you think you’re just about done or if you know you still have miles to go before you sleep.
 That second set of eyes (or, really, brain cells) is the key to moving forward.